 Plus, despite its seemingly valiant efforts, Israel’s success story is overshadowed by darker news – the government failing to vaccinate millions of Palestinians living under its military occupation.
 What’s more, hundreds of vaccine doses are said to have been thrown away in Israeli clinics after reaching the expiration date, while millions of Palestinians are being denied the vaccine.

-After only a few weeks, there is already evidence emerging that suggests Israel’s vaccination programme is driving down infections in the over-60s.
+After only a few weeks of providing vaccinations, studies suggested Israel’s vaccination programme was driving down infections in the over-60s.
 Israeli Ministry of Health (MoH) figures show only 531 people over 60, out of almost 750,000 fully vaccinated, have since tested positive for coronavirus.
 What’s more, far fewer in this group fell ill, with just 38 becoming hospitalised with moderate, severe, or critical conditions.

 3. The United Arab Emirates

 Overall population: 9.771 million

 Share of people partially vaccinated: 13%

 Key suppliers: Oxford/AstraZeneca, Pfizer/BioNTech, Sinopharm/Beijing, Sinopharm/Wuhan, Sputnik V

 Unlike other countries, the UAE has heavily relied on the Chinese Sinopharm vaccine – reported to have an 86% efficacy rate.

 In light of this successful vaccination campaign, it’s shocking to see the nation’s coronavirus cases on the rise.
 Unfortunately, this is due to tourists and influencers flocking to Dubai to escape lockdowns in their regions.
 As a result, cases have more than doubled since November.